 An increasingly common way to work around a lack of starting capital is to join a proprietary (prop) trading firm.
 A good prop trading company can help get you started with a little seed money and a lot of guidance.

 Prop trading is definitely not for everybody, so read the following carefully to see if it presents a good opportunity for you.

-Prop Trading: A Traditional Definition
+Prop Trading: Basic Definition